 Room and Board is for the academic year and selected rooms have access to 15 meals per week.
-This does not apply to all residence halls.
-For more information contact Residential Life at 980-598-1800.
+This applies to all resident students.
+For more information contact Residential Life at 305-892-7055.

 Reservation Fee

 The \$300 reservation fee is payable upon acceptance to the university.
 The university observes the May 1 reservation fee/deposit deadline and encourages students to research all schools before placing a reservation fee.
 Reservation fees received after May 1, 2012 will be accepted on a space available basis.
 Reservation fees received prior to May 1, 2012 are refundable.
 Students must also have an approved payment plan with Student Academic & Financial Services by July 20, 2012 in order to guarantee a room assignment.
 Students who establish an approved payment plan after July 20, 2012 could be placed in a temporary assignment regardless of fee payment date, although Residential Life will make every effort to assign students to permanent room assignments.